wh-alice/mig_visualstudio/vs/misc/how-to--configure-a-sharepoint-site-as-a-private-gallery.md

 ---
-title: "How to: Configure a SharePoint Site as a Private Gallery" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Configure a SharePoint Site as a Private Gallery | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"